 |Mar 12:5||- (top)|

 |Mar 12:9||- (top)|

-“poll-tax.”
-The Greek word is kēnsos (#2778 κῆνσος; pronounced kane’-sos).
-In the New Testament it referred to the tax or tribute levied on individuals, and it was to be paid yearly.
+“census tax.”
+The Greek word is kēnsos (#2778 κῆνσος; pronounced 'kane-sos).
+In the New Testament, a census tax or “poll tax” referred to the tax or tribute levied on individuals, and it was to be paid yearly.
 It is not an income tax, a property tax, or a toll.
-Since it is a tax on every adult we would call it a poll-tax or capitation tax.
+Since it is a tax on every adult we would call it a poll tax or capitation tax.
 The Jews especially hated this tax, because it was seen as a specific sign of servitude to Rome, and therefore the Rabbis had many disputes among themselves and with others about paying it.

 They began the trap by flattering Jesus and telling him how they knew he only cared about teaching the true way of God (Mark 12:14; Luke 20:21).
 This was more than just flattery.
 It was designed to make sure that Jesus would not simply dodge the issue and refuse to answer the question.
 If he did not care about what people thought, and taught the way of God, he would answer clearly and directly—something basically guaranteed to get him in trouble either way he answered.
 If he answered it was lawful to pay, the people would have doubted his being a teacher from God.
 If he answered it was not lawful to pay, he would have been in trouble with the Roman authorities.